Firstyear/prd-blog/2016/07/16/can_i_cycle_through_operators_in_c.rst

     "1 / 1"
     "1 * 1"

 This is the easy version.
 The operators here server no purpose, they are merely characters.

+First barrier:

-In C we cannot iterate over a loop without using the syntax:
+My friend listed a python syntax for loop.
+We don't have these in C!
+In C we must iterate over a loop using the syntax:

 ::